List of current champions in WWE

 WWE is an American professional wrestling promotion based in Stamford, Connecticut, and the world's largest promotion.
 As with other professional wrestling promotions, WWE promotes several championships, with titleholders typically determined via the results of professional wrestling matches within scripted storylines.
 On rare occasions, a championship may be awarded to or stripped from a wrestler outside of a match, though these occurrences typically also fall within scripted storylines.
 (Note: In some cases, a wrestler may be stripped of a title due to a legitimate injury or other real-world circumstance.
 On such occasions, the storyline may be adapted around real-world events or may continue without referencing them.)

 WWE currently divides its roster between four brands, and there is also a non-exclusive developmental program.
 Most wrestlers perform exclusively on a single brand (with select exemptions).
 WWE's two primary brands are Raw and SmackDown, collectively referred to as the main roster.
 NXT serves as the primary developmental brand (although it was considered a third main brand from 2019 to 2021), with Evolve geared towards WWE Performance Center trainees, while WWE ID is to support wrestlers on the independent circuit.
+WWE also acquired the Mexican promotion Lucha Libre AAA Worldwide (AAA) in 2025, but it primarily operates as a separate promotion with occasional crossover; its titles can be found on the AAA list.

-There are currently 23 championships in WWE divided across Raw, SmackDown, NXT, Evolve, and WWE ID.
-Raw and SmackDown each have a primary, secondary, and tag team championship for male wrestlers and a primary and secondary championship for female wrestlers.
-NXT features a primary, a secondary, two specialty, and a tag team championship for male wrestlers, with a primary, a secondary, and a specialty championship for female wrestlers.
+There are currently 20 championships in WWE divided across Raw, SmackDown, NXT, Evolve, and WWE ID.
+Raw, SmackDown, and NXT each have a primary, secondary, and tag team championship for male wrestlers and a primary and secondary championship for female wrestlers.
 There is one women's tag team championship in the company, and it is shared between Raw, SmackDown, and NXT.
-Evolve and WWE ID each feature one championship for their respective men's and women's divisions.
+Evolve and WWE ID each feature one primary singles championship for their respective men's and women's divisions.